pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

 into your savings account in one currency, buy stocks and bonds in another, and maybe even hodl on to some cryptocurrency.
 You keep a finger on the pulse and occasionally check your assets' value, but volatile prices and exchange rates make it challenging.
-Ledger is a command line accounting tool that addresses these issues.
+Ledger is a command-line accounting tool that addresses these issues.
 In this post I'll introduce you to it.

 ## Introduction